Generative AI: Unleashing Human Potential Through Automation

 Let’s have a look at the most impactful use cases for the generative AI in the financial industry:

-1. Automation.
-With the help of AI-driven tools (e.g. Unique) relationship managers and client advisors can record client conversations and generate custom GPT-generated insights based on prompts, and use them to create follow-up emails, high-level overviews or executive summaries, which would be automatically sent to their CRM system.
+1. Automation: With the help of AI-driven tools (e.g. Unique) relationship managers and client advisors can record client conversations and generate custom GPT-generated insights based on prompts, and use them to create follow-up emails, high-level overviews or executive summaries, which would be automatically sent to their CRM system.

 2. Lead Generation: AI-driven solutions and tools are capable of detecting certain keywords during a client conversation and create an overview of pain points mentioned so that RMs and client advisors could create a better marketing strategy and spot upselling and cross-selling opportunities.